-Patient care and safety remain our priority as we approach the UK’s proposed exit from the European Union (Brexit).
+Patient care and safety remain our priority whilst Britain’s exit from the EU (“Brexit”) takes place.

-Preparations are under way at SaTH and across the wider NHS to ensure that, where possible, any disruption following Brexit is minimised, even in the event of a ‘no deal’ exit.
+Preparations are under way at SaTH and across the wider NHS to ensure that, where possible, any disruption following Brexit is minimised.

 In line with NHS guidance we have a nominated Senior Responsible Officer (SRO) for Brexit, as well as lead representatives from other potentially-affected areas of the Trust.
 These representatives meet regularly to agree processes and procedures for our own preparations, and to ensure that, after Brexit:

 - There are sufficient supplies of clinical and non-clinical goods, including medicines, to treat patients

 - Staff from EU nations are supported following Brexit